ooni/spec/backends/th-007-nwcth.md

 the result of the DNS lookup of the domain in the `url`;

-- `endpoints` contains an `EndpointMeasurement` for each endpoint we discovered for the `url's domain.
+- `endpoints` contains an `EndpointMeasurement` for each endpoint we discovered for the `url`'s domain.

 Note that `url`, and `dns` should always be present.
 The `endpoints` field is empty if, e.g., there is an `NXDOMAIN` error.